CELTA to ESOL bridging course

 Content includes the topics that are core to ESOL programmes.

-An 8-unit blended asynchronous online course - via Zoom (live and self-study with recorded video presentations).
+An 8-unit blended semi-asynchronous online course - via Zoom (live and self-study with recorded video presentations).

-Participants self-study via Padlet of course resources (videos, reading and activities) and Community Padlet for discussions and homework/task submission.
+Participants self-study via a Padlet of course resources (videos, reading and activities) and Community Space Padlet for discussions and homework/task submission.

 Sessions will be led by ESOL trainers, specialists in these areas.